 With a record number of people quitting their jobs this year, employers have been left in a lurch.
 Employees are leaving, and yet, there seems to be no one around to fill the job openings left behind.
 So, what exactly is going on with the Great Resignation?

-- 4 million employees quit their jobs in July 2021, a trend that started in April, and is continuing into the fall – Bureau of Labor Statistics
+- 4.5 million employees quit their jobs in November 2021, a trend that started in April, and is continuing into the new year – Bureau of Labor Statistics

 - A record-breaking 10.9 million jobs were open at the end of July – Harvard Business Review